manavm1990/gc-go/README.md

 ## Addl.
 Notes

-I foolishly just kept 'overwriting' my files in the `commit` history.
+1. I foolishly just kept 'overwriting' my files in the `commit` history.
 Instead, I should have multiple files - one for each general concept.
 I started doing that with 'arrays.go'.

+2. I also made separate directories for each example to avoid linting errors related to 'multiple' `main`s in same directory.